devashish4785/MediTrack-Hospital-Information-Appointment-System/readme.md

 # basic git codes

-here we deifine the git codes
+here we deifine the git code